 “Nothing but seven more days’ supply of dried meals.”

-“Something very special,” De said, “the S-3 insists and repeats many times.
-You should talk with him”
+“Something very special,” De said, “the S-3 insisted and repeated many times.
+You should better talk with him.”

 It was a big surprise I had never dreamed of!
 Captain Hien was very flexible in dealing with the soldiers’ family matters.
-Many soldiers had wives living with them each time we returned to home base at Lai Khe.
-A soldier would have fifteen days on leave per year to visit their families.
+Many soldiers had wives living with them each time we returned to the home base at Lai Khe.
+Soldiers would have fifteen days of leave per year to visit their families.
 But the women did not want to stay in their village and wait for their loved ones.
 They wanted to be close to their husbands to share sweetness and sorrow, even the danger.
-Some of them did not have a place to live since their village had been destroyed in the war!
+Some did not have a place to live since the war destroyed their village!

 As far as I knew, the guerrillas operating in this forest had only 61 mm mortar.
-Their Phu Loi Battalion had 81, but they were partly disbanded and did not exist in this area.
+Their Phu Loi Battalion had 81 mm, but they were partly disbanded and did not exist in this area.

-At 6:45 am, I ordered the machine gunners and mortar squad to get in their positions.
-I also asked Corporal Quy to get ready two helmets and two body armored vests at the helipad.
-Radiomen began to get busy sending messages between the company and the battalion.
+At 06:45 a.m., I ordered the machine gunners and mortar squad to get in their positions.
+I also asked Corporal Quy to get two helmets ready and two body armored vests at the helipad.
+Radiomen began to get busy sending messages between the Company and the Battalion.
 Sergeant Hung threw a green smoke grenade as the helicopter pilot requested.
 The noise of the rotary wing was closer and closer.
 The UH-1B of the US Big Red One approached, lowered its altitude, and landed.
-I was the first to jump to the chopper door where the crew chief was helping my wife to get down.
+I was the first to jump to the chopper door, where the crew chief was helping my wife to get down.
 She was holding the child.
 I put the helmet on her head and wrapped her in the vest.
 Quy took the child and guided my wife to my bunker.
 I did not have more time to talk now.
 The chopper would not stay long.
-Soldiers helped to quickly unload the supply.
+Soldiers helped to unload the supply quickly.
 I had to work with Sergeant Thanh, the logistics NCO.
 He handed me a stack of paper to sign.
 Everything happened real fast, just in three or five minutes; then the chopper took off before we could hear the departing sound of the mortars from the west of the base.